shaniber/pathfinder_characters/Lighthouse Kid.md

 			Range: Close (35 ft.)
 			Components: V, S
 			SR: No
 			Effect: You point your finger at an object and can lift it and move it at will from a distance.
 			Target: One nonmagical, unattended object weighing up to 5 lbs.
-			DESC: You point your finger at an object and can lift it and move it at will from a distance.

 		Read Magic (Divination)
 			Saves: